 PAHIATUA HOSPITAL, THE HISTORY

-Built in 1902, the Pahiatua Hospital, now known as Masters Hall, was the only hospital of Pahiatua, and was located at the southern end of the town.
+Built in 1902, the Pahiatua Hospital, now known as Masters Hall, was the only hospital in Pahiatua, and was located at the southern end of the town.

 Gradually the hospital was enlarged, and additional wards were added in the 1940's, with Ward 1 added in the 1960s.
 Over the years, there were many changes to the layout of the buildings.
 The original nursing home was a two storey wooden building at the front of the property.
 (This can be seen in the aerial photo, in the top left corner) This was eventually demolished in the 1980s.
 The brick building visible in some of these photos was the domestics accommodation.
 This was also demolished, and replaced by Ward 1, which was a general ward.